Skip to main content

 Dutchess County Housing Trust Fund

-The Dutchess County Housing Trust Fund (HTF) was created in the fall of 2022 in response to long-standing housing availability and affordability challenges throughout the county.
+The Dutchess County Housing Trust Fund (HTF) was established in 2022 in response to long-standing housing availability and affordability challenges throughout the county.
 The HTF provides a flexible and nimble funding source to aid the implementation of a variety of affordable housing efforts as outlined in the 2022 Dutchess County Housing Needs Assessment

 Goals, Programs, and Eligible Activities